Residency Program Information

 The training program is designed to provide electives training in Neonatology, Anesthesiology, Endocrinology, Pathology, and Urology.
 Patient care is almost entirely the responsibility of the resident staff under the supervision of the faculty.
 The resident staff gains surgical experience and responsibility of patient care in a graduated manner, according to the level of training, under faculty guidance.
 They also assist in the clinical training of medical students, interns, and junior residents.

 The resident staff is encouraged to assist the faculty in research projects or to develop projects of their own under the guidance of a faculty advisor.
 Scientific paper presentations and/or publications often provide the resident staff the opportunity of attending additional scientific society meetings during their course of training.

-Postgraduate resident training includes a rotation to the E.A.
-Conway Memorial Hospital in Monroe for about six months during the four years of the residency program.
+Postgraduate resident training includes a rotation to the University Health - Conway Hospital in Monroe for about six months during the four years of the residency program.
 Apartments are provided for residents during this rotation.